 That's a big problem for those suffering from anxiety because when you're worried that you have something more serious than anxiety, you'll find that your anxiety increases every day.
 You become more attuned to your body, and you start to worry more about your health, increasing your risk for anxiety attacks.
-This is a common problem of those that have difficulty swallowing.
+A difficulty with swallowing is a common symptom for people who are stuck in this anxiety cycle.

 GERD, Anxiety, and Other Diseases

 It's important to note that trouble swallowing may be a sign of other disorders, such as gastroesophageal reflux disease (GERD).
 While these disorders don't cause anxiety on their own, those with anxiety often find that these disorders contribute to their existing anxiety, sometimes making it worse.

 That's why it's important that you really understand what symptoms you have that could be attributed to anxiety; and how you can respond to them.
-Take my 7 minute anxiety symptoms test to see how your anxiety score compares to others, and find treatment advice tailored to your symptoms.
+At times, it may be necessary to consult with a doctor in order to rule out possible medical conditions that are underlying your symptoms.

 Anxiety and Body Consciousness

-Trouble swallowing is a frightening anxiety symptom, and one that doesn't make much sense to those that struggle with it.
+Trouble swallowing is a frightening anxiety symptom and one that doesn't make much sense to those who struggle with it.
 Why would nervousness make it hard to swallow?

 Yet there are several reasons that trouble swallowing occurs, and they all relate to a common problem for those with anxiety - an oversensitivity to their bodily sensations.